 Deferred income taxes reflect the net tax effects of temporary differences between the financial reporting and tax bases of assets and liabilities and are measured using the applicable enacted tax rates and laws that will be in effect when such differences are expected to reverse.
-In absence of the tax sharing agreement with the Ultimate Parent, the Company's net deferred tax asset at December 31, 2018 would be \$626, which is primarily attributable to employee compensation, benefit plan payables, and valuation and liability allowances.
+The Company's net deferred tax asset is included in Other assets within the consolidated statement of financial condition.